research-software-ecosystem/micoreca/doc/documentation_process.md

 # Curation processes

 To provide the most relevant resources to the microbiome community, we manually curate resources extracted from RSEc, WorkflowHub, etc, and programmatically filter them using the defined keywords.
-To do so, we excluded the workfows where the description evolved around terms like:
+To do so, we excluded the resources where the description evolved around terms like:
 - Single genome analysis
 - whole genome sequencing
 - single-end ChIP-Seq data